mattshepcar/megaTinyRF24Boot/README.md

 There is also a configuration mode that can be accessed by sending the command \*cfg over the serial link.
 When in this mode you can select the address of the radio to program and also reconfigure the connected radio's address.

+# pystk500
+avrdude can be a bit temperamental sometimes, particularly if the application is talking back to the host over serial, so I've included a small python script that can be used instead.
+It requires the pyserial and intelhex python modules.
+It also has extra functionality for setting the radio ID on the command line and is a bit quicker than avrdude.

 # API
 The bootloader exposes a few functions that the application can make use of: